The Grad Gazette spotlights the College of Sciences (COS) graduate studies community and shares updates, deadlines and other relevant information.

 Dean Maggy Tomova

-The College of Sciences is delighted to invite Master’s and doctoral students graduating in Fall 2024 to a college-wide pre-commencement celebration.
-Please look out for an email to RSVP and additional information.
-We hope to see our graduating students there!
+Save the Date!
+The College of Sciences is delighted to invite master’s and doctoral students graduating in Spring 2025 to a pre-commencement celebration.
+Graduating graduate students: Please save the date and stay tuned for an email invitation.
+We hope to see you there!

 Dates and Reminders